Here is what you need to apply for an Evergreen Indiana library card from the Franklin County Public Library District:

 * Purchase a replacement library card for $2.

-A patron’s access to materials may be limited due to overdue materials or fines and fees.
-A patron’s card will be blocked, and no services may be obtained with it if the patron has 15 or more overdue items, or owes $10 or more in unpaid fines and/or fees.
-The number of overdue materials and/or amount of fines/fees that will result in a patron being blocked is calculated at the consortium level and not at the library level.
+A patron’s access to materials may be limited due to overdue materials and fees.
+A patron’s card will be blocked, and no services may be obtained with it if the patron has 15 or more overdue items, or owes $10 or more in unpaid fees.
+The number of overdue materials and/or amount of fees that will result in a patron being blocked is calculated at the consortium level and not at the library level.
 A patron may also be barred if circumstances warrant.

 21 days – Books, Audiobooks, & Phonics/Math Kits